ben-purcell/SSLTerminate/README.md

 # SSLTerminate

-Middleware, handlers and stores to handle serving an ASP.NET Core application via Ketrel.
+Middleware to handle serving an ASP.NET Core application via Kestrel.
 Written in C#/.NET 5 If you simply want a client to interact with an ACME v2 server directly, use [SSLTerminate.ACME/README.md](SSLTerminate.ACME)

 ## Usage